 - No custom sampling

-- The screen and menu system now a little dated
+- The screen and menu system are now a little dated

 The Octapad has much better extensibility options compared to the SPD-SX.
 You can connect up to 5 external sources (including a hi-hat controller).